busterbenson/public/Codex.md

 - I should stake my reputation on my better self.
 - I should be comfortable with the consequences of being who I am.
 - I should make my own advice and take it.
-- I should manage my stress, health, and clarity.
+- I should manage my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
 - I should study my mistakes.
 - I should retry things I don’t like every once in a while.
 - I should go slow, work hard, and avoid shortcuts.